hyperledger-labs/splice/README.md

 Run `./scripts/print-config.sh FILE` in order to retrieve a canonical form of a given config file, with includes and substitutions resolved and comments stripped.

+**NOTE:** Although in some cases, the use of system props may work, only environment variables are fully supported across the stack.
+As a result, please ensure that you use environment variables for all overrides.

 ### Daml Numerics

 To represent Daml `Numeric`s for any user facing APIs (console commands), we use `scala.math.BigDecimal`s.